-Follow these three tips to learn how to polish and restore plastic, bringing your old trophies, CDs/DVDs, antiques, display signs, and more, back to life.
+Follow these three tips to learn how to restore faded plastic and polish acrylic surfaces to bring your old trophies, CDs/DVDs, antiques, display signs, and more, back to life.

 Tip 1: Prep and Clean for Polishing